Active Learning Institute (Online)

-In this three-day institute, Columbia faculty will explore the purposes and benefits of active learning and learn how to apply these research-based practices by developing their own active and learner-centered course units.
+In this four-day immersive online experience, Columbia faculty will explore the purposes and benefits of active learning and learn how to apply these research-based practices by developing their own active and learner-centered (face-to-face or online) course units.

 - Implement active learning strategies that help students meet course learning objectives

 - Design inclusive experiences for students to encounter and engage with ideas and reflect on their learning

 - Sequence in-class and out-of-class activities and assessments to guide and focus student efforts

 - Leverage technology purposefully in service of course learning objectives